Sherwin-Williams Headquarters

-The Sherwin-Williams Headquarters is a 36-story office tower under construction in downtown Cleveland, Ohio, United States.
+The Sherwin-Williams Headquarters is a 36-story office tower in downtown Cleveland, Ohio, United States.
 At 616 ft, it is the fourth-tallest building in Cleveland and the sixth-tallest building in Ohio.
-When completed, it will be the global headquarters of Sherwin-Williams, the largest paint and coating company in the world.
+It is the global headquarters of Sherwin-Williams, the largest paint and coating company in the world.
 The headquarters complex faces Public Square and covers portions of three city blocks.
 The complex includes the primary tower, a parking garage, and a pavilion, with hints of possible future expansion within the remainder of the lots.

 History

 Sherwin-Williams was founded in Cleveland, Ohio in 1866.
 Since 1930, the company has been headquartered in the Midland Building, which is part of the larger Landmark Office Towers Complex.
 In 2019, the company announced that it was seeking to move into a larger office building, potentially leaving Cleveland altogether, although they confirmed they would be staying in Cleveland in February 2020.
 In March 2020, the company paid $49.4 million for the 7 acre plot of land for the building, which was previously a 1,100 space parking lot.

 In late 2022, the final design of the building was submitted to the city.
 Construction of the building began in 2022, with site preparation and foundation construction, both of which were completed in 2023.
 In 2023, the structural steel construction began and finished, as well as the building enclosure and interior finishes, with the enclosure having finished in 2024.
-Interior finishing are expected to continue until early 2025.
-In 2024, the final details and landscaping for the building are also expected to continue into 2025.
-Occupancy by employees is expected in late 2025.
+Interior finishing and landscaping continued into 2025.
+The ribbon cutting occurred on May 11, 2026.

 The possibility of an HQ2 has been mentioned since the design phase of the building in 2021, which would be a building adjacent to the current tower within the same lot, as job growth within the company will put the new headquarters at full capacity as soon as it is completed, at the intended 3,500 employees.
 Surface parking lots were intentionally left in the plans of the headquarters for future development of a Phase Two.